 Neither Morizo nor the LFA have ever won the Nürburgring 24 Hour outright, although in 2012 and 2014 LFAs claimed much-deserved class wins.
 Instead, Gazoo Racing has achieved something more important in the grand scheme of things: it made Lexus come alive in the eyes of motoring enthusiasts and revealed a company president that is a confirmed petrolhead.

 Admittedly, Akio’s insistence on personally track-testing in the heat of competition continues to drive the shareholders crazy.
 “At every stockholder meeting I was asked if it is safe for the president to race,” commented Kiyotaka Ise, Lexus chief executive at the time.
 “I said we make it as safe as it possibly can be.
 His racing is good for the brand.”

 Lexus LFA: a bittersweet arrival

 On 5 August 2009, Akio Toyoda, the newly appointed president of TMC, used his speech at the Centre for Automotive Research in the United States to formally announce limited production of the Lexus LFA.
-A few months later, on 15 December 15 2010, the first car rolled off the Motomachi production line in a special ceremony attended by Akio, Lexus brand ambassador Riyo Mori (Miss Universe 2007), and 150 team members from the development and manufacturing divisions.
+A little over a year later, on 15 December 15 2010, the first car rolled off the Motomachi production line in a special ceremony attended by Akio, Lexus brand ambassador Riyo Mori (Miss Universe 2007), and 150 team members from the development and manufacturing divisions.